dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 # ASP.NET Core - New database with Visual Studio 2017

 This tutorial uses Visual Studio.
-See [.NET Core - New Database with SQLite](xref:core/get-started/netcore/new-db-sqlite) for the cross-platform version.
+See [.NET Core - New Database with SQLite](xref:core/get-started/netcore/new-db-sqlite) for the cross-platform  console version.

 > [!NOTE]
 > This documentation is for EF Core.
 For EF6.x, see [Entity Framework 6](../../../ef6/index.md).